 The New York State Department of Environmental Conservation (DEC) has announced that emerald ash borer (EAB) has been confirmed in Warren County.

 While not unexpected given the EAB’s spread, this marks the first confirmed case of EAB within the Adirondack Park.
 The affected trees were identified by Department of Transportation personnel at the Warren County Canoe Launch on the Schroon River in the town of Chester.
 A sample has been sent to Cornell University Insect Diagnostic Lab for further review.
 [Read more…] about Invasive Emerald Ash Borer Found in Adirondack Park

-Sharing pictures with Richard “Dick” Nason, the unofficial Finch Pruyn historian and an authority on river log drives, it appears likely the chain was left over from the heyday of log drives on the Hudson River.
-The chain was found in the Big Boom sorting area.
-Logs were released from the Big Boom upriver and floated down to the sorting area where they were tallied by owners, identified by the owner’s mark stamped on the butt end of each log.
-The sorting area was used from 1851 to 1929.
-Dick suspects the chain may be from the late 1800s.
-[Read more…] about The Big Boom: Old Hudson River Chain Recalls Logging History
+Sharing pictures with Richard “Dick” Nason, the unofficial Finch Pruyn Paper Company historian and an authority on river log drives, it appears likely the chain was left over from the heyday of log drives on the Hudson River.
+[Read more…] about An Old Hudson River Chain Recalls Logging History

 On Saturday and Sunday, June 20 and 21 the Warrensburgh Historical Society will be conducting a walking tour of the early residential and civic district of the village, led by architectural historian Delbert Chambers.

 The tour will pass more than 30 historic properties and is one of four walking and two driving tours being developed by the Society’s Preservation Committee.
 [Read more…] about Free Historical Tours of Warrensburg This Weekend